 - NFC on Windows Phone

-Whether you're at home, at work or out and about, chances are you'll find WiFi networks your Windows Phone can connect to.
-WiFi can save you mobile data – plus it's often faster than a mobile network connection and can even save some battery power.
-You can still do most of the things you can with a mobile data connection, like browse the web, download apps, stream music and much more.
+Whether you're at home, work, or out and about, chances are you'll find Wi-Fi networks your Windows Phone can connect to.
+Wi-Fi can save you cellular data—plus it's often faster than a cellular connection and can even save some battery power.
+You can still do most of the things you can with a cellular data connection, like browse the web, download apps, stream music, and much more.

-There are a few ways to get connected to WiFi – starting from when you first set up your phone.
-If you choose to use WiFi Sense, it can connect you to open WiFi networks it knows about or to networks that your contacts have shared with you.
+There are a few ways to get connected to Wi-Fi—starting from when you first set up your phone.
+If you choose to use Wi-Fi Sense, it can connect you to open Wi-Fi networks it knows about or to networks your contacts shared with you.
 You'll have Internet access without needing to do things on your own to get connected.
-(WiFi Sense may not be available in all countries or regions and is only available on Windows Phone 8.1.
+(Wi-Fi Sense may not be available in all countries or regions and is only available on Windows Phone 8.1.
 Check to see which software version you have and find out if an update is available.)

 Tap the network you want to connect to.